Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Then, on the Wednesday, we moved from EMI to Trident which is where the rest of the work was done on “Hey Jude”.
 In fact a fresh version of the number was started from scratch with George on electric guitar, Paul on piano and Ringo playing the tambourine.
 To the first backing tracks Paul added his solo vocal and then the others joined him to put on the harmony stuff.

-The first task of the day was to transfer Take 25, recorded the day before, from EMI’s four-track tape to Trident’s eight-track tape to allow for more overdubs.
-But in the end, it was decided to restart from scratch.
+The first task of the day was transferring Take 25, which had been recorded the previous day, from EMI’s four-track tape to Trident’s eight-track tape for additional overdubs.
+Ultimately, the decision was made to begin anew.

-It was during this day that the line “She has found you now go and get her” was turned into “You have found her now go and get her“.
+On this day, the phrase “She has found you now go and get her” was changed to “You have found her now go and get her.”
+Additionally, Paul recalls an amusing anecdote related to this session:

 There is an amusing story about recording it.
 We were at Trident Studios in Soho, and Ringo walked out to go to the toilet and I hadn’t noticed.
 The toilet was only a few yards from his drum booth, but he’d gone past my back and I still thought he was in his drum booth.
 I started what was the actual take, and Hey Jude goes on for hours before the drums come in and while I was doing it I suddenly felt Ringo tiptoeing past my back rather quickly, trying to get to his drums.
 And just as he got to his drums, boom boom boom, his timing was absolutely impeccable.
 So I think when those things happen, you have a little laugh and a light bulb goes off in your head and you think, This is the take!
 And you put a little more into it.
 You think, oh, fuck!
 This has got to be the take, what just happened was so magic!
 So we did that and we made a pretty good record.

-Engineer Geoff Emerick cites this other anecdote in his book “Here, There and Everywhere: My Life Recording the Music of The Beatles“, 2006 (even if he was not at the session):
+Engineer Geoff Emerick recounts another anecdote in his book “Here, There and Everywhere: My Life Recording the Music of The Beatles,” despite not being present at the session:

 Just after the start of the third verse, right between the lines ‘The minute you let her under your skin / Oh, then you begin,’ you can clearly hear Paul curse off mic, saying ‘F#cking hell!’
 (Engineer) John Smith had a vivid memory of John Lennon pointing that out when they were playing the tape back.
 ‘Paul hit a clunker on the piano and said a naughty word,’ Lennon gleefully crowed, ‘but I insisted we leave it in, buried just low enough so that it can barely be heard.
 Most people won’t ever spot it…but we’ll know it’s there.’
 That was just the kind of sophomoric humor Lennon was into, but I have to admit it’s amusing to think that millions of fans have heard the record millions of times without ever realizing that it contains a dreaded four-letter word that was strictly taboo back in 1968.